Severance and Texas unemployment benefits: Can I take both? Fort Worth unpaid wages lawyer explains

 If you are uncertain if you qualify in Texas…

 Apply for benefits with the Texas Workforce Commission.
 The application is free and they will render a determination whether you qualify.
 The TWC may be wrong, but you have to apply to contest their decision anyway.
 If denied then you may want to speak with an employment lawyer about next steps to challenge the TWC determination.
 If you do not qualify then you definitely cannot receive unemployment benefits.
+Contact The Kielich Law Firm to schedule a consultation in Dallas and Fort Worth, Texas.
+Not ready to talk to an employment attorney?
+Visit the unpaid wages and overtime pay page for more information about pay issues.

 Adam Kielich is an employment attorney, divorce lawyer and principal attorney at The Kielich Law Firm in Bedford, Texas.
 The Kielich Law Firm represents clients in employment law and family law matters across the Dallas and Fort Worth area.
 Attorney Adam Kielich helps clients with employment discrimination, wrongful termination, overtime pay, FMLA, contested and uncontested divorce, modifications, QDROs and more.